 '''

 @Component

-public class HelloWorldMessageService {
+class HelloWorldMessageService {

 @PreAuthorize("hasRole('ADMIN')")

-public Mono<String> findMessage() {
+suspend fun findMessage(): String {

+delay(10)

-return Mono.just("Hello World!");
+return "Hello World!"

 }

 }

 '''

 Combined with our configuration above, @PreAuthorize("hasRole('ADMIN')") will ensure that findByMessage is only invoked by a user with the role ADMIN.
 It is important to note that any of the expressions in standard method security work for @EnableReactiveMethodSecurity.
 However, at this time we only support return type of Boolean or boolean of the expression.
 This means that the expression must not block.